 We speak to you as an advocate group for your pet because your Shar-pei has no say in this.
 If he/she could speak, we are sure you would get an ear-full.
 Shar-pei love unconditionally, you are all they have.
 They are the most emotional of animals.

 We see dogs extremely depressed, upset, whining howling, crying for days after surrender.
 They do not understand where their family went.
 My heart goes out to them.
-If we had enough foster homes it would be easier on them but we do not.
-Our dogs are in crates in a boarding facility, or in outdoor kennels.
-This is all the housing we have for rescue babies as they wait, sometimes many months, for a forever home.
+If we had enough foster homes it would be easier on them but we don't always.
 If your dog is older, has any issues such as over-weight, behavior-problems, or is not-full-blooded, their wait for a home can be 6 months to a year.
 This is not a pleasant experience for the poor sweet-spirited, people-loving Shar-pei, yet better than the alternative.
-We save their lives, and do the best we can, but Shar-pei do not do well in kennel situations for long periods of time.
+We save their lives, and do the best we can.

 So please, take a deep breath and re-consider why you are giving your Shar-pei up.
 Is it really necessary or are you over-reacting to some circumstances that could be resolved with training or a commitment on your part?
 If this were a human child that suddenly had some issues, would you immediately want to give her/him up for adoption?
 Of course not!
 We ask you to think of your family pet in the same way.
 Many times people really regret making a hasty decision.
 Many people calm down after the event that motivated them to contact us, realize that there are other less drastic solutions to the problem.